jochenseeber/gradle-wsimport-plugin/README.md

 Gradle wsimport Plugin
 ======================

-This is a plugin to run [wsimport](https://jax-ws.java.net/2.2.10/docs/ch04.html#tools-wsimport) on WSDL files to generate the Java code required to access a web service (aka the really comprehensibly named "JAX-WS portable artifacts" ;-).
+This is a plugin to run [wsimport](https://jax-ws.java.net/2.2.10/docs/ch04.html#tools-wsimport) on WSDL files to generate the Java code required to access a web service (aka the really comprehensibly named 'JAX-WS portable artifacts' ;-).

 With this plugin, you can create builds that do not require a network connection to download WSDL files during build time.
 Instead, you can use a separate download task to update the local WSDL files, so everything required to build is availably locally.